hisschemoller/nwjs-tutorial/README.md

   - the website of the application (Application website).
   - Then click on next.
 - Next is the Application Folder screen;
-  - keep the destination base folder at "Program Files folder".
+  - keep the destination base folder at 'Program Files folder'.
-  - application folder name "Metronome"
+  - application folder name 'Metronome'
 - Application Files
-  - For "Application main executable file" browse to `metronome.exe`.
+  - For 'Application main executable file' browse to `metronome.exe`.
-  - For "Other application files" choose "Add Folder..." and select the whole downloaded package with the source files and manifest file.
+  - For 'Other application files' choose 'Add Folder...' and select the whole downloaded package with the source files and manifest file.
 - Application Shortcuts
  - Select the shortcuts you want to have created.
 - Application Icons
-  - "Start Menu folder name application": "Metronome"
+  - 'Start Menu folder name application': 'Metronome'
 - Application Documentation
-  - For "License file" choose the project's `/LICENSE` file.
+  - For 'License file' choose the project's `/LICENSE` file.
   - Leave the other fields blank for this project.
 - Setup Languages
   - Leave it at English, or select the languages you want.
 - Compiler Settings
-  - For "Custom compiler output folder" choose some directory where to save the installer that will be created.
+  - For 'Custom compiler output folder' choose some directory where to save the installer that will be created.
-  - For "Compiler output base file name" use "metronome_${version}".
+  - For 'Compiler output base file name' use 'metronome-installer'.
   - For 'Custom Setup icon file' select the `metronome.ico` file.
 This must be an `.ico` again.
   - Leave the 'Setup password' blank.
 - Inno Setup preprocessor